juanlatorre/awesome-stars/README.md

 ## Svelte

 - [open-source-labs/SvelteStorm](https://github.com/open-source-labs/SvelteStorm) - SvelteStorm is an open-source IDE with a built-in State Manager window for viewing your project in real-time
-- [sveltejs/site-kit](https://github.com/sveltejs/site-kit) - Styles and components for use in *.svelte.dev websites
+- [sveltejs/site-kit](https://github.com/sveltejs/site-kit) - This repo is no longer maintained or used for new sites.
+See https://github.com/sveltejs/sites
 - [juanlatorre/kafa.studio](https://github.com/juanlatorre/kafa.studio) - Kafa Studio website & portfolio.

 ## Swift